BSc in Life Sciences

 Kaitlyn Baker on Unsplash

-NeuroSchool sustains strong international links with all the 8 European partners included in the CIVIS Alliance and 3 other foreign universities (Helsinki, Oldenburg, and Montreal)
+10 European partners from the CIVIS Alliance and 3 other foreign universities (Helsinki, Oldenburg and Montreal).

 Outgoing mobility grants

-For more information on the eligibility criteria and the steps to follow, check out the calls page.
+For more information on this scheme and the procedures to follow, go to the call for tenders.

-In addition to the partnerships already set up by AMU’s international relations department, AMU’s neuroscience training courses have established exchange agreements directly with several foreign universities, where our students can carry out a laboratory internship and/or take courses as soon as they have completed their bachelor’s degree:
+In addition to the partnerships already set up by AMU’s international relations department, AMU’s neuroscience courses have established exchange agreements directly with several foreign universities, where our students can do a laboratory internship and/or take part in teaching courses from the undergraduate level:

 Outgoing mobility grants are available for selected students.

-In addition, it is possible to go and do a laboratory internship in other non-partner universities (no NeuroSchool scholarship, but other funding is possible, please check AMU’s International Relations Department).
+It is also possible to do a work placement in a laboratory at a non-partner university (without a NeuroSchool grant, but other forms of funding are possible, please consult AMU’s International Relations Department).

 Did you enjoy this content ?